fvictorio/fvictorio.github.io/content/posts/you-and-your-shell.md

 1
 ```

 The difference here is that `export FOO=1` is modifying the environment of the shell, which is then passed down to our script.
-This is persistent: if we run `node index.js` a second time, it will print 1 again.
+This is persistent: if we run `node index.js` a second time in the same shell session, it will print 1 again.
 But if we do that with the previous version (assuming a fresh shell instance), it won't:

 ```
 $ FOO=1 node index.js